How To Register a Business Name in the UK: A Comprehensive Guide

 Considerations such as the type of business you own and your branding strategy are vital when selecting a company name.
 Here are some guidelines to follow:

-• Avoid words such as Ltd, Limited, limited liability partnership, LLP, plc, or public limited company if they don’t accurately represent the status of your business.
+- Avoid words such as Ltd, Limited, limited liability partnership, LLP, plc, or public limited company if they don’t accurately represent the status of your business.

-• Avoid punctuation, special characters, or words commonly used in UK company names.
+- Avoid punctuation, special characters, or words commonly used in UK company names.

-• Steer clear of sensitive words or terms that could be deemed offensive or suggest a connection with government or local authorities.
+- Steer clear of sensitive words or terms that could be deemed offensive or suggest a connection with government or local authorities.

 Companies House provides a compilation of sensitive words that are not allowed in a corporate title.
-If you wish to use a sensitive word in your company name, you must contact the relevant government body for permission.
+If you wish to use a sensitive word in your company's registered name, you must contact the relevant government body for permission.
 Using a sensitive word without authorisation may result in the rejection of your submission by Companies House.

 2 Check Name Availability

-3 Decide on the Official Company Address
+3 Decide on the Official Business Address

 Consideration of the legal requirements and privacy implications is crucial when selecting a service address.
 You should opt for a physical location in the UK for your company’s official address.